 Questions???
-Contact your Provider or Participant Support Specialist https://health.wyo.gov/healthcarefin/dd/contacts-and-important-links/
+Contact your Provider or Participant Support Specialist

-This ends the training on the rights of participants receiving DD waiver services that has been conducted by the Division of Healthcare Financing, Developmental Disabilities Section.
+Thank you for attending the training on participant rights and the Rights screen in EWMS, conducted by the Division of Healthcare Financing, Developmental Disabilities Section.
 If you have questions related to the information in this training, please contact your Provider or Participant Support Specialist.
 Contact information can be found by clicking on the link provided in the slide.